stearnsbq/stretchsense-tweaks/README.md

 # Stretchsense XR Game Tweaks

-This Melonloader mod to make tweaks to make the gloves less frustrating to use for games / applications that are best played using full index controllers (i.e vrchat).
+Melonloader mod to make tweaks to make the gloves less frustrating to use for games / applications that are best played using full index controllers (i.e vrchat).

 ## Current Tweaks